 New Delhi, DL 110001, India

 Ranthambore, Sawai Madhopur, Rajasthan 322001, India

-Your flights from the New York (JFK) to India and back are on Air India.
-Your flight is scheduled to depart New York at 2:30pm.
+Your flights from the New York (JFK) to India and back are on Emirates Airlines based on the schedules below.
 We recommend that you arrive at the airport at least 3 ½ hours before the scheduled departure.
-Your return flight is scheduled to arrive back in New York at 7:30am.
 Please make sure to allow sufficient time for clearing immigration and customs if you are planning a connecting fight.
 We recommend at least 3 ½ hours.
 Please note that flight schedules are subject to change without prior notice.

 ADVANCE SEAT ASSIGNMENT

 The above airlines do not assign seats in advance.
 Seat assignments can only be arranged at the airport upon check in.
 If you have a preferred seating choice, please make sure you check in for your flight as early as possible.
 Air India does not offer any frequent flyer miles for passengers traveling on a group fare.

 International flights to/from the U.S. are not included.
 Land-only travelers are responsible for arranging the entry and exit flights, as well as their arrival and departure transfers. smarTours cannot be held responsible for any damage caused by air schedule changes and delays.
 Unused land services are non-refundable.

 Main Tour: Land-only services start upon independent check-in at Delhi hotel on Day 2 of the itinerary listed on the tour page.
 Land-Only services end after farewell dinner in Delhi on Day 11 of the itinerary listed on the tour page.

 PASSPORT AND VISA INFORMATION